helium/helium-program-library/packages/sus/README.md

   * Explorer link to simulated transaction
   * Parse out base and priority fees
   * Flag writable accounts that did not change in simulation
+  * Batch as many fetches as possible into getMultipleAccounts to reduce load on RPC

 ## Usage